God's Daughter, Margaret Clitherow (Audio Podcast) « Catholic Insight

 Towards the end, we recite – well, try to recite, for we do these things live, in one take – Gerard Manley Hopkins’ poem on Saint Margaret.

-By the way, we mention her death on ‘Lady Day’, March 25th, the Solemnity of the Annunciation which, according to one pious tradition, was also the First Good Friday, when Our Lord’s own death occurred.
+By the way, we mention her martyrdom (by being crushed to death) on ‘Lady Day’, March 25th, the Solemnity of the Annunciation which, according to one pious tradition, was also the First Good Friday, when Our Lord’s own death occurred.
 Hence, Christ’s first and last moment of life was on the same day, 33 years apart – Alpha and Omega.

 Please do feel free to offer feedback, critical and otherwise, and how the podcast format of Catholic Insight is or is not to your proclivities.